 Tips for Sheet Pan Meals

 - Try to have some variation of flavor – It can be tempting to just toss the same marinade on everything, and sometimes I do this.
 However, I do try to mix it up a little bit.
-I love that in this dish – the chicken and brussels have the same marinade, but the cauliflower has a whole different flavor of it’s own!
+I love that in this dish – the chicken and brussels have the same marinade, but the cauliflower has a whole different flavor of its own!
 It gives the dish a little more dimension!
-Spices are a great way to make a one pan meal taste like it’s got a variety of flavor.. for example, you can toss one veggie in garlic and a different one in rosemary and pepper.
-Both equally delicious, but different!
+Spices are a great way to make a one pan meal taste like it’s got a variety of flavors.. for example, you can toss one veggie in garlic and a different one in rosemary and pepper.
+Both are equally delicious but different!